-- 100% for post offices (and hereditaments, which include post offices) with a rateable value of £9,000 or less; and - 50% for post offices (and hereditaments, which include post offices) with a rateable value between £9,001 and £12,000. - 6.
+- 1. The purpose of this Order is to bring into force section 63 of the Local Government Act 2003 on 1 April 2007.
+This section repeals, for Wales, the mandatory and discretionary rate relief provisions in sections 42A(1), 43(6B) and 47(3A) of the Local Government Finance Act 1988 through amending the existing provisions so that they apply to England only. - 2.
+This Order will, together with three other Statutory Instruments (The Non-Domestic Rating (Small Business Relief) (Wales) Order 2006, The Non-Domestic Rating Contributions (Wales) (Amendment) Regulations 2006 and The Non-Domestic Rating (Demand Notices and Discretionary Relief) (Wales) (Amendment) Regulations 2006), replace the Rural Rate Relief Scheme with a small business rate relief scheme applicable to the whole of Wales. - 3.
+The new scheme will provide rates relief as follows: - 50% for businesses with a rateable value of £2,000 or less; - 25% for businesses with a rateable value between £2,001 and £5,000; - 100% for post offices (and hereditaments, which include post offices) with a rateable value of £9,000 or less; and - 50% for Post offices (and hereditaments, which include post offices) with a rateable value between £9,001 and £12,000. - 4.
 A hereditament is a property and interests in property which, for these purposes, are subject to business rates.
-The following hereditaments will not be eligible for relief under the scheme: advertising rights; beach huts; electronic communications stations; sewage works; car parks and spaces; certain self-catering property let commercially (excluding caravans); Crown hereditaments; and hereditaments, which are occupied by billing or precepting authorities.
+The following hereditaments will not be eligible for relief under the scheme: advertising rights; beach huts; electronic communications equipment, sewage works; car parks and spaces; certain self-catering property let commercially (excluding caravans), Crown hereditaments; and hereditaments, which are occupied by billing or precepting authorities.
 In addition, some hereditaments, which may receive mandatory or discretionary rate relief by way of other provisions, will be excluded from relief under this scheme.
-These are: - (a) where the ratepayer is a charity and the hereditament is wholly or mainly used for charitable purposes; - (b) where the hereditament is occupied by a not-for-profit institution or organisation whose main object(s) is charitable or of a similar character; - (c) where the ratepayer is a registered community amateur sports club; and - (d) where the premises are used for recreation and they are used by a club, society or other not-for-profit body.
+These are: - (a) where the ratepayer is a charity and the hereditament is wholly or mainly used for charitable purposes; - (b) where the hereditament is occupied by a not-for-profit institution or organisation whose main object(s) is charitable or of a similar character; - (c) where the ratepayer is a registered community amateur sports club; and

+(d) where the premises are used for recreation and they are used by a club, society or other not-for-profit body.